xyjigsaw/Text2Graph/README.md

 ![demo](frontend/demo.png)

 ## Model
 We select T5-base model for training with WebNLG dataset.
-The model file can be downloaded from [Google Drive](https://drive.google.com/file/d/1qW1-EhefntmqjPo348yJFsYli0RC6lXe/view?usp=sharing).
+The model file can be downloaded from [Huggingface](https://huggingface.co/Reacubeth/text2graph).

 ## Run